Get an internship at the Office of the Bicentennial

 This intern researches significant women, women’s achievements, and women’s movements in the history of Indiana University from all campuses.
 Research may focus on students, faculty, staff, alumni, and/or community partners; curriculum; organizational developments; trends and other topics as they relate to women at IU.
 Specific project interests for Summer 2018: women in professional schools, women in regional campuses, women at IUPUI, and women’s athletics.

 Invisible Stories Intern

 This internship focuses on bridging the visibility gap for minorities and other underrepresented voices in the history of Indiana University.
 Research may focus on students, faculty, staff, alumni, and/or community partners; curriculum; organizational developments; trends and other topics.
-Specific project interests for Spring 2018: history of Latino/a faculty/staff; Native Americans at IU; Black Communities of Bloomington; International Voices at IU; GLBTQ+ Histories at IU.
+Specific project interests for Summer 2018: history of Latino/a faculty/staff; Women and Minority Bridging the Visibility Gap.

 Student Life Intern

 This internship focuses on research related to the student experience at IU including residential life, Greek life, student organizational development, and athletics.
 Specific project interests for Summer 2018: The Evolution of Women’s Basketball Uniforms; History of Student Government; History of Greek Life Across IU.

 Organizational History Intern

 This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
 Specific project interests for Summer 2018: Khanya College Alumni Stories; History of Academic Advising; Philanthropy at IU; history of IU Graduate School; timelines and structures of curricular history from Seminary Square to present (development of departments and programs).

 Special Spaces and Places Intern